plusk0/Steganography/README.md

 Currently encodes text via a custom (?) algorithm dividing each char-byte into 4 * 2 bits, then modifies the RGBA values accordingly

-- UNSCRAMBLING UNTESTED -
+- basic scrambling/unscrambling functionality tested -

 To-Do:
-Implements unscrambling / readout of hidden text
-Add cryptographic noise & pseudorandom distribution of data
+Add cryptographic noise & pseudorandom distribution of data Adapt algorithm to lower individual pixel change (max of 3pt too easy to see)